 What You Need to Shop For

 Breast pumps and bottles are the need of the hour.
-You might also do well to purchase some maternity clothes, nappies, baby clothing, and a crib for your baby to sleep in.
+You might also do well to purchase some maternity clothes from Bella Mama.
+They have a good range of lingerie like maternity bras which are very important as the ribs expand during pregnancy.
+They have a very good collection of butterfly sleeve nursing nighties that provide easy and discreet nursing access.
+Nappies, baby clothing, and a crib for your baby to sleep in are equally important.
 Don’t forget to invest in a pram to move your baby around when you’re too tired to carry him.

 At 33 weeks you are very close to delivery.
 It is best to stock on the essentials in order to avoid rushing once the baby is born.
 Take good care of yourself, and your baby will develop just fine.
 In case, if you notice something unusual, do contact your doctor.
 She will be able to guide you better!